Chevrolet 150

 The Chevrolet One-Fifty (or 150) was the economy/fleet model of the Chevrolet car from 1953 until 1957.
 It took its name by shortening the production series number (1500) by one digit in order to capitalize on the numerical auto name trend of the 1950s.
 The numerical designation "150" was also sporadically used in company literature.
 It replaced the Styleline Special model available in previous years.
-This model was dropped following the 1957 model year and replaced by the Delray.
+This model was discontinued following the 1957 model year to be replaced by the Delray.

 History

-The One-Fifty was mainly conceived as a fleet model and little effort was spent marketing it to the average car buyer of the day, although sales weren't limited to fleets.
+The One-Fifty was mainly conceived as a fleet model and little effort was spent marketing it to the average car buyer of the day, although sales were not limited to fleets.
 It was most popular with police, state governments, small businesses, economy-minded consumers and hot rodders.
 Chevrolet sold substantially fewer One-Fifties than Two-Tens or the Chevrolet Bel Air in every year of its life.

 True to Chevrolet's vision, the 150 was no-frills basic transportation.
 It had limited options, stark trim, solid colors, plain heavy-duty upholstery and rubberized flooring.
 Small things like ashtrays, cigarette lighters and even mirrors were extra cost options.
 Compared to the mid-level Two-Ten or premium Bel Air models, the One-Fifty was stark and bland.

 Body style choices were also limited to sedans, Handyman wagons (four-door in 1953–1954, two-door in 1955–1957) and (until 1955) the club coupe.
 The only body styles specific to the One-Fifty were decidedly fleet oriented — the sedan delivery (a 2-door wagon without rear windows and the rear seat removed) and the business sedan — a 2-door sedan with immobile rear windows and back seat removed.
 Powertrain choices were limited to manual transmissions and low output engines until 1954.
 In 1957, a full race-ready version was also available, commonly known as the "Black Widow" for its black-and-white paint color.
 It was equipped with 4-wheel heavy-duty brakes, 6-lug wheels and dual shock absorbers.